tufts-ml/covid19-forecasting/README.md

 ### Getting Started

 Here's a very simple example, that will run our probabilistic progression model (with dummy initial conditions and dummy parameters) to forecast ahead for 120 days.
+(Requires you have already [installed this project's conda environment](#installation)

 ```console
 $ conda activate semimarkov_forecaster